harness/developer-hub/docs/platform/20_References/runtime-inputs.md

 Save and run the pipeline.

-#### Using Runtime Input with an Approval Step
+#### Using runtime input with an Approval step

-To add a runtime input with an Approval step, create a new pipeline, add an Approval stage, and click Set Up Stage.
+To add a runtime input with an Approval step, create a new pipeline, add an Approval stage, and then click **Set Up Stage**.

 In the workflow for Execution, click **Approval**.